Bride delights dad who couldn’t give her away by visiting hospital in wedding dress

 Claire was due to marry the love of her life, Paddy Lynn, who is also the father of their two children, son Maverick, three, and daughter Teddi aged one.

-The couple arranged for a ceremony at the beautiful Seagrave Barn in Togher, Co Louth. in Co Louth, which was convenient as they live nearby.
+The couple arranged for a ceremony at the beautiful Seagrave Barn in Togher, in Co Louth, which was convenient as they live nearby.

 “We had been doing everything possible to get my dad there,” explains Claire.